coder-joey/coder-joey.github.io/_posts/2018-05-18-Acceptance-Testing-in-WordPress-Plugins.md

 This will run all of the tests found within the acceptance directory (I believe one is placed here by default?) and should give you a clear indication of whether everything is setup right.

-So, the tests...the tests are written in a lovely format that is so easy to read (but there is a tonne of stuff you can do (check this out)[https://codeception.com/docs/03-AcceptanceTests]).
+So, the tests...the tests are written in a lovely format that is so easy to read (but there is a tonne of stuff you can do [check this out](https://codeception.com/docs/03-AcceptanceTests)).

 Here is probably the most basic test class we can write to give you a starting point:
 <pre>